jacktenor/kodibuildstv/README.md

 by a complete begginer, and may contain dead links and or bugs.

 KodiBuildsTV is an Android TV app that allows you to download popular Kodi build repositories from a list.
-You can add the repositories to Kodi using "Install from zip file" and navigating to Download/kodibuildstv directory.
+You can add the repositories to Kodi using "Install from zip file" and navigating to your Download/kodibuildstv directory.

 You should be able to build KodiBuildsTV.apk by using the command...